jimhigson/oboe.js/writing/main/5_Implementation.md

 at the means of coupling between the code units but rather check for the behaviours which should emerge as a consequence of their composition.
 At the apex of the test pyramid are a small number of integration tests.
-These tests check all of Oboe, automatically spinning up a REST service so that the correctness of the whole library may be examined against an actual server.
+These verify Oboe as a black box without any knowledge of, or access to the internals, using only the APIs which are exposed to application programmers.
+When running the integration tests a REST service is first spun up so that correctness of the whole library may be examined against an actual server.

 The desire to be amenable to testing influences the boundaries on which the application splits into components.
-Black-box unit testing of a stateful unit is difficult; because of side-effects it may later react differently to the same calls.
+Confidently black box testing a stateful unit as is difficult; because of side-effects it may later react differently to the same calls.
 For this reason where state is required it is stored in very simple state-storing units with intricate program logic removed.
 The logic may then be separately expressed as functions which map from one state to the next.
 Although comprehensive coverage is of course impossible and tests are inevitably incomplete, for whatever results the functions give while under test, uninfluenced by state I can be sure that they will continue to give in any future situation.
-The separate unit holding the state is trivial to test, having exactly one
-responsibility: to store the result of a function call and later pass that result to the next function.
+The separate unit holding the state is trivial to test, having exactly one responsibility: to store the result of a function call and later pass that result to the next function.
 This approach clearly breaks with object oriented style encapsulation by not hiding data behind the logic which acts on them but I feel the departure is worthwhile for the greater certainty it allows over the correct functioning of the program.

 Largely for the sake of testing Oboe has also embraced dependency injection.
 This means that components do not create the further